 - You must incur a scheduled loss, and that loss must be a direct result of a traumatic injury.

-- Must have suffered the traumatic injury prior to midnight on the day that you separate from the uniform services.
+- You must have suffered the traumatic injury before midnight on the day that you separate from the uniform services.

 - You must suffer a scheduled loss within two years (730 days) of the traumatic injury.

 - You must survive for a period of not less than seven full days from the date of the traumatic injury.